 There's no better candidate than the one you hear of via word of mouth.
 Networking within the education community can lead you to talented copywriters who are already familiar with the industry.
 Reach out to other K-12 private schools for recommendations, and you can't go wrong.

-Social media platforms like LinkedIn are a great way to connect with copywriters specialising in school-related content.
+Social media platforms like LinkedIn are a great way to connect with copywriters specializing in school-related content.
 Use LinkedIn as a search engine to see what copywriters are out there, or do a post and see if someone in your community can make a referral.
 You may even find someone in your school alumni who has gone on to be a talented copywriter!
 These platforms often feature professionals discussing their work and sharing their expertise, so you can get a good sense of who they are and whether they fit your needs.

 So you've found your perfect school website copywriter, negotiated rates and made a plan to get the work done.
 Now it's time to set them up for success!
 Here's what to share with your copywriter before they get started...